bert/BFR/18B American Pale Ale/README.md

 Nevada Pale Ale was first made in 1980 and helped popularize the style.
 Prior to the explosion in popularity of IPAs, this style was the most well-known and popular of American craft beers.

+<b>Characteristic Ingredients:</b> Neutral pale malt.
+American or
+New World hops.
+Neutral to lightly fruity American or English ale yeast.
+Small amounts of various specialty malts.

+<b>Style Comparison:</b> Typically lighter in color, cleaner in
+fermentation profile, and having fewer caramel flavors than English counterparts.
+There can be some overlap in color between American Pale Ale and American Amber Ale.
+The American Pale Ale will generally be cleaner, have a less caramelly malt profile, less body, and often more finishing hops.
+Less bitterness in the balance and alcohol strength than an American IPA.
+Maltier, more balanced and drinkable, and less intensely hop-focused and bitter than session-strength American IPAs (aka Session IPAs).
+More bitter and hoppy than a Blonde Ale.

+<b>Vital Statistics:</b>

+OG: 1.045 – 1.060

+IBUs: 30 – 50

+FG: 1.010 – 1.015

+SRM: 5 – 10

+ABV: 4.5 – 6.2%

+<b>Commercial Examples:</b>
+- Deschutes Mirror Pond Pale Ale,
+- Half Acre Daisy Cutter Pale Ale,
+- Great Lakes Burning River,
+- La Cumbre Acclimated APA,
+- Sierra Nevada Pale Ale,
+- Stone Pale Ale 2.0